 Example for Computing Amount Eligible for Capital Gain Election (See Box 3.)
 Step 1.
-Total Taxable Amount

-A. Total distribution XXXXX B. Less:1.
-Current actuarial value of any annuity2.
-Employee contributions (minus any amounts XXXX previously distributed that were not includible in the employee's gross income) 3.
-Net unrealized appreciation in the value of XXXX any employer securities that was a part of the lump-sum distribution. xxxx C. Total of lines 1 through 3 XXXXX D. Total taxable amount.
-Subtract line C from - XXXXX
+Total Taxable Amount A. Total distribution B. Less: XXXXX Current actuarial value of any annuity Employee contributions (minus any amounts XXXX previously distributed that were not includible in the employee's gross income) xxxx 3.
+Net unrealized appreciation in the value of any employer securities that was a part of the lump-sum distribution. xxxx C. Total of lines 1 through 3 XXXXX D. Total taxable amount.
+Subtract line C from - XXXXX line A.